-To set and resolve the host name properly, you must enter the Fully Qualified Domain Name (FQDN) of the machine in the field "Your computer's name".
-For example, use the FQDN host01.example.com instead of the corresponding host name host01.
+In order to set and resolve the host name properly, you must enter the Fully Qualified Domain Name (FQDN) of the machine in the field "Your computer's name".
+For example, host01. example.com instead of only the host name host01.

-After installation, you can check if these details with the following commands:

-- The hostname command: Returns the name of the machine (host01) - The hostname -f command: Returns the full name of the machine with the domain (host01.example.com)
+After installation you can check if it is correct with the command hostname and hostname -f which must return the name of the machine (host01) and the full name of the machine with the domain (host01.example.com) respectively.

-Check the box Use Active Directory and then continue to the next step.
+Check the box "Use Active Directory" and click "Continue" to proceed with next step "Configure Active Directory".

-Configuring Active Directory

-Enter the address of the Active Directory controller and the credentials of the user allowed to add machines to the domain.
+On this page you can enter the address of the Active Directory controller and credentials of the user allowed to add machines to the domain.